 Now, my favorite part.
 Opening one up and gazing at the chocolate yumminess!

 Let the eating commence!

-These chocolatey chocolate chip muffins are just what the doctor ordered when you want a chocolate fix for breakfast!
+These chocolate chocolate chip muffins are just what the doctor ordered when you want a chocolate fix for breakfast!

-- 2 cups of spelt flour (or all purpose)
+- 2 cups spelt flour or all purpose

 - 1/2 cup unsweetened cocoa powder